szaimen/Nextcloud-NAS-Guide/README.md

 1. Only allow to **boot from USB-sticks** by clicking on the `Boot Configuration` tab.
 In the `UEFI Boot` section, disable everything and **only enable Boot Network Devices Last**.
 In the `Boot Devices` section, disable everything and **only enable USB**
 1. **Configure Secure Boot** by clicking on the `Secure Boot` tab.
 In the `Secure Boot Config` section, disable everything and **only enable Secure Boot** (`Install Intel Platform Key` might not deactivatable)
 1. Now **confirm your settings** by pressing `[F10]` and `[ENTER]`
-1. Your server might start now automatically, **pres the power button** to shut it down again.
+1. Your server might start now automatically, **press the power button** to shut it down again.

 The BIOS/UEFI should now be correctly configured.
 </details>